ElPengu/EdwinsPortfolio/FirstFullWebsiteEdwin/README.txt

 - Find out web design practises with highest ROI by seeing how to
 - Have update item expand editable items when you click (on something)
 - Let user know when an email has been successfully sent (HINT: use JavaScript, HTML/CSS isn't working)
-- Allow users to view their password
+- Allow users to view/change their password
 - Investigate why only parts of hidden .env file work
 - Add page for users to see their credentials
 - Allow users to update their credentials
 - Add an image of a donkey for donkey site
 - Extend message entry box
+- Add a blog!